Engee documentation

 You can specify this property with single or double precision.

-By default: physconst(LightSpeed).
+By default: physconst(LightSpeed)

-Data types: single | Float64
+Data types: single, Float64

 SampleRate — sampling rate

-1e6 (by default) | positive scalar
+1e6 (default) | positive scalar

 Details

-The value by default corresponds to 1 MHz.
+The default value is 1 MHz.

-By default: 1e6.
+By default: 1e6

-Data types: `single | Float64
+Data types: single, Float64

-1e9 (by default) | scalar
++ 1e9 (default) | scalar

 Details